zjeffreyl/TetrisProject/README.md

 # Tetris

-This is an implementation of Tetris using Java and Java Swing framework for t he GUI.
+This is an implementation of Tetris using Java and Java Swing framework for the GUI.

 ## Installation